"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 With respect to mindfulness and meditation, we can gently consider the following to help rewire mindless reacting and stop reinforcing the mental circuits of misery/dukkha:

-1) what is going on, right now/ what is this body/ mind experiencing in the present moment? (name/categorize the thought/issue in as few words as possible)(excitement, fear, desire, pain, sadness, etc.)
+1) what is going on, right now- what is this body/ mind experiencing in the present moment? (if necessary, name/categorize the experience in as few words as possible- excitement, fear, desire, pain, sadness, etc.) Simply observe, without attachment or aversion, and return to the breath or another focal object, or go deeply into the present experience without identifying with it.

-2) is this pleasant, unpleasant, or neutral, and how strong is the sensation? is this experience associated with habitual craving or aversion? understand whatever is happening is constantly changing and impermanent
+2) is this pleasant, unpleasant, or neutral, and how strong is the sensation? is this experience associated with habitual craving or aversion?
+Understand that whatever is happening is impermanent, constantly changing.
+Step back and observe the impermanence.

-4) what is my state of mind? (don't act impulsively on thoughts if hungry, agitated, lonely, tired, anxious, etc.)
+4) what is my state of mind?
+Observe and don't act impulsively on thoughts if hungry, agitated, lonely, tired, anxious, etc.

 Some tips to assist in mindfulness and well-being: